Libensemble/libensemble/docs/function_guide.rst

 values from the ``gen_support`` functions compared to these tags to determine when the generator should break its loop and return.

-Implementing the above functions is relatively simple.
+Implementing the above functions is relatively simple:

 .. currentmodule:: libensemble.tools.gen_support
 .. autofunction:: send_mgr_worker_msg